 HOWTO: Upgrading to 2012 R3

-With the release of .NET 4.5 and Visual Studio 2012, the time has come for a major upgrade of Rebex components API to make it up-to-date with the latest trends.
+With the release of .NET 4.5 and Visual Studio 2012, the time has come for a major upgrade of Rebex libraries API to make it up-to-date with the latest trends.
 We tried very hard to maintain backward compatibility, but in some cases, we had to change things a bit.
-This document lists the changes we made and steps you might need to take when upgrading to the latest release of our components (2012 R3).
+This document lists the changes we made and steps you might need to take when upgrading to the latest release of our libraries (2012 R3).

 1. Task-based Asynchronous Pattern